NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README.md

 # Harvest/Grafana Deployment using AWS CloudFormation
 This is the NetApp FSx for ONTAP deployment for monitoring FSx for ONTAP file systems with Grafana.
-The following solution leverages Harvest and YACE(Yet Another CloudWatch Exporter) as the exporters for ONTAP and CloudWatch metrics.
+It leverages NetApp Harvest and YACE (Yet Another CloudWatch Exporter) to retrieve FSx for Datax ONTAP and CloudWatch metrics.

 YACE, or Yet Another CloudWatch Exporter, is a Prometheus exporter for AWS CloudWatch metrics.
 It is written in Go and uses the official AWS SDK.
 YACE supports auto-discovery of resources via tags, structured logging,